Old Fashioned Chocolate Covered Cherries

 Can I eat the cherry cordials before the two week set-up time?

 Sure you can!
-But the fondant won’t have time to liquify inside the chocolate shell, so it just won’t taste as good.
+But the fondant won’t have time to liquify inside the chocolate shell, so they just won’t taste as good.
 Sneak a taste, then put the rest away until they’re prime for eating.

 Do chocolate covered cherries have alcohol in them?

-Some people make them with liquor, most common are brandy or rum.
+Some people make them with liquor, brandy or rum.

 READ NEXT: Chocolate Dipped Pretzel Rods